Why anyone and everyone can benefit from whichever technique you use.

-Whatever the meditation technique you personally use, the outcome is reputedly the same – a charge is generated within your body, and every cell is energized.
+Whatever meditation technique you use, the outcome is reputedly the same – a charge is generated within your body, and every cell is energized.

 So, what is Mediation?

-But what is it and is it really useful?
+But what is it, and is it beneficial?

-Meditation is a simple practice which is accessible to everyone and is reputed to reduce stress, create calmness and clarity as well as promote happiness.
+Meditation is a simple practice that is accessible to everyone and is reputed to reduce stress, create calmness and clarity, and promote happiness.

-Putting it merely, setting aside time for meditation is seen as an essential emotional, mental, and physical health tool, and for it to work effectively, it is the necessary way to establish a regular routine and getting comfortable with the practice.
+Putting it merely, setting aside time for meditation is seen as an essential emotional, mental, and physical health tool.
+First, however, it is necessary to establish a routine and get comfortable with the practice to work effectively.

 Your mind is a muscle, so think of your mind as a gym.

-There appear to be many different techniques of meditation, and although meditating on your own is thought to be an essential part of the complete practice, having the guidance of a teacher can also be invaluable, particularly if you’re new to the techniques.
+There appear to be many different techniques of meditation.
+Although meditating on your own is thought to be an essential part of the complete practice, having the guidance of a teacher can also be invaluable, particularly if you’re new to the techniques.

 There are dozens of different styles and techniques for mediation.

-There is no one right or wrong technique; they are just different and work in different ways for different people.
+There is no right or wrong technique; they are just different and work differently for other people.

 The fact that there are so many different varieties of meditation implies there is a form of meditation that can suit everybody, regardless of their lifestyle or personality.

-Meditation is whatever forces you to focus your thoughts and emotions and to let them go and to concentrate instead on your own awareness and if that includes mantras, yoga, counting breaths, chanting, or different rituals, so be it…
+Meditation is whatever forces you to focus your thoughts and emotions, let them go, and concentrate instead on your awareness.
+If that includes mantras, yoga, counting breaths, chanting, or different rituals, so be it.

-We live is a stressful world where sometimes our senses are often dulled, meditation, which offers relaxation and heightened awareness, can’t be a bad thing.
+We live in a stressful world where sometimes our senses are often dulled, meditation, which offers relaxation and heightened awareness, can’t be a bad thing.